locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

         </index>
         <indexedTreeId>b3340540d2098ec33b7edab1b38d3ffc18f8e162</indexedTreeId>
     </response>

-Update the Points index to remove extra attributes:
+Update the Points index to remove extra attributes
 ***************************************************

 In this case Points already has an extra attribute of ``sp``.
 If we want to remove all extra attributes, we can specify the ``overwrite`` parameter and not supply any extra attributes.